Taylor Glockner

 Taylor Glockner (born 30 July 1991) is an Australian actor.
 Shortly after graduating from the Film and Television Studio International, he was cast as Boges in the television miniseries Conspiracy 365.
 From 2013 to 2014, Glockner played Mason Turner in the soap opera Neighbours.
 After leaving Neighbours, Glockner had a recurring role in the television series Mako: Island of Secrets from 2015 until 2016.
+He is a co-founder of the production company Calligram Pictures.

-Early life
+Early and personal life

 Taylor Glockner was born in Brisbane.
 He attended Anglican Church Grammar School and then the Queensland University of Technology, where he deferred a business studies course to join the full-time acting program at the Film and Television Studio International in West End.
 Glockner graduated in May 2011.

+Glockner married his partner Tegan in October 2022.
+Their first child, a son, was born in August 2023.